mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 Open a command prompt and run the following commands:

 	path=C:\llvm-mingw\bin;%path%
-	cd /d %USERPROFILE%\Desktop\superUser 	&rem (or wherever you put the source to)
+	cd /d "%USERPROFILE%\Desktop\superUser" 	&:: (or wherever you put the source to)

-To build the Intel/AMD executables, run:
+To build the executables, run one of these commands:

-	mingw32-make
+	mingw32-make 		&:: Default architecture for your machine mingw32-make intel 	&:: Intel/AMD executables

-To build the ARM executables, run:
+	mingw32-make arm 	&:: ARM executables

-	mingw32-make -f Makefile-arm
+	mingw32-make all 	&:: All the executables

 If successful, both 32-bit and 64-bit executables are created.